FluxML/model-zoo/README.md

 using Pkg; Pkg.activate("."); Pkg.instantiate()
 ```

 to install all needed packages.
-Then you can run the model code with `include("script.jl")` or by running the script line-by-line.
+Then you can run the model code with `include("<model-to-run>.jl")` or by running the model script line-by-line.

 Models may also be run with NVIDIA GPU support, if you have a CUDA installed.
 Most models will have this capability by default, pointed at by calls to `gpu` in the model code.